Quantization and isotropic submanifolds: Extensions to non-compact manifolds and orbifolds

 \subsection{Orbifold case}

-In this section, we consider $(X,J,\om,g^{TX})$ complete Kähler orbifold satisfying \cref{hypL2}, $(L,h^L)$ a holomorphic Hermitian proper orbifold line bundle over $X$ with Chern connection $\nabla^L$ satisfying \cref{preq}, and $(E,h^E)$ a holomorphic Hermitian proper orbifold vector bundle over $X$ endowed with its Chern connection $\nabla^L$.
-In order to give a precise meaning to these notions, we first state some notations and definitions from \cite[\S\ 5.4]{MM}.
+In this section, we consider a complete Kähler orbifold $(X,J,\om,g^{TX})$ satisfying \cref{hypL2}, a proper holomorphic Hermitian orbifold line $(L,h^L)$ bundle over $X$ with Chern connection $\nabla^L$ satisfying \cref{preq}, and a proper holomorphic Hermitian orbifold vector bundle $(E,h^E)$ over $X$ endowed with its Chern connection $\nabla^E$.
+In order to give a precise meaning to these notions, we first state some notations and definitions from \cite[\S\ 5.4]{MM07}.

 \begin{defi} Let $\cal{M}$ be the category whose objects are the pairs $(M,G)$, with $M$ smooth connected manifold and $G$ a finite group acting effectively on $M$, and whose morphisms $\Phi:(M,G)\fl(M',G')$ are families of open embeddings $\varphi:M\fl M'$ satisfying: \begin{itemize} \item For each $\varphi\in\Phi$, there is an injective group homomorphism $\lambda_\varphi:G\fl G'$ such that $\varphi$ is $\lambda_\varphi$-equivariant. \item For $g\in G'$ and $\varphi\in\Phi$, define $g\varphi:M\fl M'$ by $(g\varphi)(x)=g\varphi(x)$ for any $x\in M$.
-If $(g\varphi)(M)\cap\varphi(M)=\0$, then $g\in\lambda_\varphi(G)$. \item For $\varphi\in\Phi$, we have $\Phi=\{g\varphi~|~g\in G'\}$. \end{itemize} \end{defi}
+If $(g\varphi)(M)\cap\varphi(M)\neq\0$, then $g\in\lambda_\varphi(G)$. \item For $\varphi\in\Phi$, we have $\Phi=\{g\varphi~|~g\in G'\}$. \end{itemize} \end{defi}

 \begin{defi} Let $X$ be a paracompact Hausdorff space and let $\cal{U}_X$ be a covering of $X$ consisting of connected open subsets, satisfying the condition

 An \emph{orbifold structure} $\cal{V}_X$ on $X$ consists of the following datas: